-As a parent and behavioral expert, I’ve seen firsthand how teenage rebellion can transform a once-peaceful household into an emotional battlefield.
+As a parent and behavioral expert, I’ve wondered why do teenagers rebel.
+I’ve seen firsthand how teenage rebellion can transform a once-peaceful household into an emotional battlefield.
 The eye rolls, slammed doors, and heated arguments often leave parents wondering where their sweet child went and why this challenging phase seems inevitable.

 Through my years of research and experience, I’ve discovered that teenage rebellion isn’t just about defiance – it’s a complex developmental stage crucial for identity formation.
 While it may feel overwhelming when your teen pushes boundaries and questions authority, understanding the underlying causes can help navigate this turbulent period.
 In this article, I’ll explore the science behind teenage rebellion and share practical strategies to help parents maintain strong relationships with their teens during these transformative years.